 Philanthropy is not just about where to spend your funds, it’s also about how.
 If you don’t have a strategy you likely haven’t thought about this, but if you are making donations annually – and potentially increasing the amount you give each year – you are making a considerable social investment over your lifetime.
 What will the value of your contributions be in 10, 24, or 40 years?
 It’s wise to think about how you want to distribute your funds in the short and long term to meet your philanthropic goals.
 A diversified strategy can give you the satisfaction of making grants to the work that is happening now on timely issues, while ensuring the longevity of your philanthropic reach and impact.
 There are smart options to help you get the best of both worlds, talk to your wealth or fund advisor to see what’s best for you.

 Moving from transactional to transformative

 Let’s take it back to the first question – who do you want to be as a philanthropist?
 What is it all for?
-If you’re reading this article you’re probably looking for something more than writing an annual cheque, and when your philanthropy is aligned with what drives you it unlocks opportunities to a richer experience.
+If you’re reading this article you’re probably looking for something more than writing an annual cheque, and when your philanthropy is aligned with what motivates you, it unlocks opportunities for a richer experience.
 Learning, volunteering, serving on boards, advocating, being part of a community of people with shared values – this is what informed philanthropy is all about.
 It’s moving from the sidelines to getting involved – head, heart, and hands.

-At the end of the day, your philanthropy is not a one-size-fits-all endeavour.
-And while there are soul searching conversations to ponder as you get started, we hope you’ll discover that as step into your philanthropic identity, your leadership will become one of your most valuable assets to social change.
+At the end of the day, your philanthropy is not a one-size-fits-all endeavour, and there are soul searching conversations to ponder as you get started.
+We hope you’ll discover that as you step into your philanthropic identity, your leadership will become one of your most valuable assets to contribute to social change.